umd-fire-coml/MultiSeg/README.md

 You can acquire the full
-[DAVIS 2017](https://davischallenge.org/davis2017/code.html) and full [WAD CVPR 2018](https://www.kaggle.com/c/cvpr-2018-autonomous-driving/data) datasets at their respective sources, but we also have a "mini-DAVIS" and a "mini-WAD" dataset that has the same folder structure but only contains a very small subset of the images--which allows for easier testing and evaluation.
+[DAVIS 2017](https://davischallenge.org/davis2017/code.html) and full [WAD CVPR 2018](https://www.kaggle.com/c/cvpr-2018-autonomous-driving/data) datasets at their respective sources (warning, the WAD dataset is extremely large, which is why we're providing alternatives), but we also have a "mini-DAVIS" and a "mini-WAD" dataset that has the same folder structure but only contains a very small subset of the images--which allows for easier testing and evaluation.

-* For **CVPR WAD 2018**, there is only the 'train' subset (and only certain images within the subset).
+* For **CVPR WAD 2018**, there is only the 'train' subset (and only certain images within the subset.
+No annotations.).

 * For **DAVIS 2017**, there is only the 'trainval' subset at 480p resolution (and only some of the images/videos within the subset).